CoLRev-Environment/colrev/docs/source/foundations/dev_status.rst

    * - Status
      - Description
+   * - |EXPERIMENTAL|
+     - Experimental: Functionality may not be fully implemented, tested, or documented. **Recommended for developers, not for general users.**
+   * - |MATURING|
+     - Maturing: Functionality is implemented, partially tested, and documented. **Recommended for users with technical expertise.**
    * -  |STABLE|
      - Stable: Functionality is fully implemented, including unit and user tests, as well as comprehensive documentation.
 Reviewed from a technical and methodological perspective. **Recommended for use.**

-   * - |MATURING|
-     - Maturing: Functionality is implemented, partially tested, and documented. **Recommended for users with technical expertise.**
-   * - |EXPERIMENTAL|
-     - Experimental: Functionality may not be fully implemented, tested, or documented. **Recommended for developers, not for general users.**
+The goal is to release new versions on a bi-monthly basis.
+The current focus is on the data management and integration with Git.
+Once CoLRev has matured, UIs should make it accessible to a broader user base.
+For details see the `milestones on GitHub <https://github.com/CoLRev-Environment/colrev/milestones>`_.

 Status: Core functionality
 -----------------------------------------------------------------